anthonywebb/express-pagination/readme.md

 ## License

 This software is licensed under the GNU Public License.
+See COPYING for further details.